tomasztuleja/FreshMail/README.md

 5. Use an existing account on FreshMail site or create one manually

 6. Run the test from IDE Tool (f.e.
-PyCharm
+PyCharm)

+7. reCaptcha does not make testing lighter, it might block you.
+If yes, run the test again.